Hammam Accessories: Must-Haves for the Best Experience

 Kese improves blood circulation, scrubs off your dead skin cells, and helps the skin to breathe by opening pores.
 It’s great for treating cellulite and getting toxins out of your skin as well.
 A massage made with kese in lengthy, circular moves, will make you feel like a newborn!

-Foam bag
+Foam Bag

 After your body was scrubbed with the help of kese, it’s time for a lighter treatment that will make you feel heavenly!
 This part is called a hammam foam bag massage.
 During this treatment, bubbles are created by repeatedly dipping the bag in the lather of olive oil soap in a hammam bowl by the “tellak”, a masseur in a Turkish bath.
 The bag is traditionally made of organic cotton and is one of the main hammam bath products.